a-ntw/carzoom/readme.md

 ---
 ### Screen Shots
-Home Page
+Home Page.
+Demonstrate the use of *Google Charts*.
 ![image](img/210505homePage.png)

-Select Date
+Date Selection.
+Uses of `CDATA` sections.
 ![image](img/210505selectDate.png)

 Hire List
 ![image](img/210505hireList.png)

 ---
-### Git
+### Git and GitHub
-Git for tracking changes in any set of files.
+Git for tracking changes in any set of files, and documentation.
 ![image](img/210525git.png)

 ---